r-spatial/r-spatial.org/_posts/2017-06-22-spatial-index.markdown

 Script used
 -----------
-The followinig script was used to create the benchmark plots.
-It no longer works; in the version where it worked, `prepared = FALSE` would take a branch where no trees were built, this is no longer the case.
+The followinig script can be used to create the benchmark plots. `prepared = FALSE` would take a branch where no trees were built.

      library(sf)
      sizes = c(10, 20, 50, 100, 160, 200)